david220wang385/bleu/README.md

-# Welcome to B.L.E.U.
-b.l.e.u is an acronym for:
+# Welcome to B.L.E.U. which is an acronym for:

--b|id's
--l|il'
--e|ncryption
--u|tility
+-B  |id's
+-L  |il'
+-E  |ncryption
+-U  |tility
 -------
-and was created to give me a fast way to enrypt some files as well as a platform for testing different encryption methods
+this side project was created to give me a fast way to enrypt some files as well as a platform for testing different encryption methods